Global Studies: Plants and Empire

 Frederica Bowcutt

-This program reimagines the historical study of plants and empire through the interdisciplinary lenses of economic botany, political economy and feminist theory.
-Using case studies of global commodities such as sugar, rice and cotton, the program explores a historical view of how various peoples’ use of plants are shaped by economic, cultural, legal, and political conditions as well as environmental realities.
-Using commodities histories, we will trace the movements of plants and people and the emergence of a globalized system of production, consumption, trade, and finance, that become the constitutive features of the capitalist economic system.
-We will begin our explorations in the 13th century, examining important events in European history that contributed to a shift from feudalism to market-based economies.
-We will read about the lives of people who lived and worked on plantations during the 17th and 18th centuries, cultivating agricultural commodities that become integral to the rise of world markets.
-From the early colonial era we move chronologically forward to the rise of the British Empire and the industrial era of monopoly capitalism.
-We will pay special attention to Kew Garden as a 19th century botanical research hub that supported the establishment and maintenance of plantations in British colonies.
-And then we shift to the 20th century and the expansion of globalization and the rise of neoliberalism.
+This program reimagines the historical study of plants and empire through an interdisciplinary lens.
+Using case studies of global commodities such as cinchona, cocoa, cotton, and rubber, the program explores a historical view of how various peoples’ use of plants are shaped by economic, cultural, legal, and political conditions as well as environmental realities.
+Using commodities histories, we will trace the movements of plants and people and the emergence of a globalized system of production and consumption, that become the constitutive features of the capitalist economic system.
+We will read about plantation-based economies during the 17th and 18th centuries and learn about agricultural commodities that became integral to the rise of world markets.
+From the early colonial era, we move chronologically forward to the rise of the British Empire and the industrial era.
+We will consider how 19th century botanical research supported the establishment and maintenance of plantations in British colonies.
+Finally, we shift our attention to the 20th and 21st centuries and the expansion of globalization and the rise of neoliberalism.

-Taught by a social scientist and a botanist, this program introduces students to key questions about how the social constructions of gender, race, and class shape our relations with the natural world.
-Coursework in economic botany grounded in political economy and political ecology will give students the skills to think critically about how human use of the environment intersects with the power dynamics of the global economy.
+The social constructions of gender, race, and class inform our relations with the natural world.
+Coursework in economic botany grounded in cultural history and political ecology will give students the skills to think critically about how human use of the environment intersects with the power dynamics of the global economy.
 This will allow them to examine how various systems of knowing about nature and its use can support or challenge systems of oppression.
 And they will develop an understanding of how current political controversies are shaped by the legacy of oppression, struggle, and social change associated with capitalism.
-In this hybrid program, students can expect a blend of about 32 hours/week of asynchronous (self-paced) and 8 hours/week of synchronous (scheduled) work.
-For example, there will be written assignments and discussions using Canvas, videos that students watch on their own time, as well as in-person lectures and discussions.
+Some class time will be devoted to self-care skill building as we grapple with sometimes challenging academic content.
+Through various workshops, we will cultivate our embodied knowing and build community with each other.
+In this hybrid program, students can expect a blend of about 32 hours/week of asynchronous (self-paced) and 8 hours/week of synchronous in-person (scheduled) work.
 To successfully participate in this program, students will need a quiet place to read and write, as well as access to a computer with a reliable internet connection and word processing software.
-This program is open to sophomores, juniors, and seniors.

 4 - Cultural History of Plants